 photo credit: the food addicts

-One time, at this fancy French restaurant, I had these AMAZING Lemon and Rosemary Meatballs covered in a velvety sauce that were seriously to die for.
+One time, at this fancy French restaurant, I had these AMAZING Lemon and Rosemary Meatballs covered in a velvety sauce that was seriously to die for.
 After harassing the waiter into telling me a little bit about some of the ingredients in the recipe, I knew that there was no way I could continue to order this on a regular basis and still stay on track with my Weight Watchers Daily PointsPlus Allowance.
-So after much research and experimentation in the kitchen, I came up with a low calorie meatballs recipe that is incredibly yummy, but has a LOT less fat and calories that would be found in the restaurant version.
-By using turkey instead of beef, adding in a lot of fiber, reducing butter and fat and using less carbs, this dish now just has 6 Points+ per serving.
-It can be used as an appetizer or main dish recipe, and works really well served over some 0 Points+ Miracle Noodles.
+So after much research and experimentation in the kitchen, I came up with a low calorie meatballs recipe that is incredibly yummy but has a LOT less fat and calories that would be found in the restaurant version.
+By using turkey instead of beef, adding a lot of fiber, reducing butter and fat and using fewer carbs, this dish now just has 6 Points per serving.
+It can be used as an appetizer or main dish recipe and works really well served over some 0 Points+ Miracle Noodles.
 Bon appetit!!

 Turkey Meatballs Recipe with Lemon and Rosemary Gravy

 Looking for a low calorie dinner recipe that is dressed to impress and tastes amazing?
 Try this Lemon and Rosemary Turkey Meatballs Recipe and I’m pretty sure you will be in heaven.
 Tasty and flavorful, it’s hard to believe these are low calorie meatballs.
 And though it’s not an official one of Weight Watchers Dinner Recipes, if you are a dieter who loves gourmet flavor, you will be very, very happy with this dish.

 - 1 lb extra lean ground turkey (96% lean)

 - 3 large cloves garlic, peeled

 - 1/2 tbsp onion powder

 - 1 medium onion, roughly chopped